 NGOabroad is a unique service that helps you enter or advance in international humanitarian work and provides frugal, customized international volunteer opportunities

 Dragons programs are authentic, rugged and profound learning adventures that expose the beautiful and complex realities of the countries in which we travel.
 Featuring extended itineraries, Dragons programs encourage deep immersion into strikingly different physical and cultural landscapes, combining the best in experiential education, travel, service learning, and physically and intellectually challenging experiences.

 Earthwatch expeditions are ongoing research projects confronting critical, current issues, run by qualified and respected members of the scientific community.
 Topics span a wide range of scientific study including climate change, endangered species, history of civilizations, sustainable development, and the state of the oceans.

 High Mountain Institute-HMI Gap

 HMI Gap semesters are designed to be a unique and refreshing break from our busy world; an uninterrupted journey of adventure, self-discovery, and growth.
-With rock climbing and wilderness travel focused programs in Patagonia and the American West, students spend three months traveling to some of the world's wildest places, gain independence as outdoor adventurers, and give back by getting their hands dirty helping with real-world conservation projects.
+With rock climbing and wilderness travel focused programs in Patagonia and the American West, students spend three months traveling to some of the world’s wildest places, gain independence as outdoor adventurers, and give back by getting their hands dirty helping with real-world conservation projects.
 We emphasize building a strong, intentional community, where students make lasting friendships with people who encourage them to reach their full potential.
 We offer need-based financial aid and give away one million dollars in financial aid awards each year.

 National Outdoor Leadership School (NOLS)